dfelinto/blender-manual/physics/fluid/hints.rst

 - Don't try to do a complicated scene all at once.
 Blender has a powerful compositor that you can use to combine multiple animations.

    For example, to produce an animation showing two separate fluid flows while keeping your domain small, render one .avi using the one flow.
    Then move the domain and render another .avi with the other flow using an alpha channel (in a separate B&W .avi?).
    Then, composite both .avi's using the compositor's add function.
-A third .avi is usually the smoke and mist and it is laid on top of everything as well.
+A third . avi is usually the smoke and mist and it is laid on top of everything as well.
    Add a rain sheet on top of the mist and spray and you'll have quite a storm brewing!
 And then lightning flashes, trash blowing around, all as separate animations, compositing the total for a truly spectacular result.

 - If you're having trouble, or something isn't working as you think it should - let me know: send the .blend file and a problem description to ``nils at thuerey dot de``\ .
 Please check these wiki pages and the `blenderartists-forum <http://blenderartists.org/forum/>`__ before sending a mail!